cosmos/cosmos-sdk/docs/core/store.md

 }
 ```

 Cache-wrapping is used ubiquitously in the Cosmos SDK and required to be implemented on every store type.
 A cache-wrapper creates a light snapshot of a store that can be passed around and updated without affecting the main underlying store.
 This is used to trigger temporary state-transitions that may be reverted later should an error occur.
-If a state-transition sequence is performed without issue, the cached store can be comitted to the main store at the end of the sequence.
+If a state-transition sequence is performed without issue, the cached store can be comitted to the underlying store at the end of the sequence.

 ### Commit Store